If you think Mongolian beef is Mongolian cuisine, think again.

 Soy sauce.
 I am using Chiese light and dark soy sauce in my recipe.
 Chinese light soy sauce tends to be salty, while the Chinese dark soy sauce has a caramelized flavor.
 Japanese soy sauce and the Indonesian sweet soy sauce (kicap manis) are not suitable for this recipe.

 Sugar.
-The amount of sugar in Mongolian beef is higher than in many other authentic Chinese dishes.
-In general, most American Chinese foods are sweeter than their counterpart in Asia.
+The sugar in Mongolian beef is higher than in many other authentic Chinese dishes.
+Generally, most American Chinese foods are sweeter than their Asian counterparts.
 The larger quantity of sugar helps to caramelize and thicken the sauce, which means less cornstarch slurry is required for thickening,

 Besides soy sauce and sugar, I also include Shaoxing wine, which is optional.